Close Menu

 2. Solid Bottom Cable Tray: This type of a cable tray is generally meant for fibre-optic and telecommunication applications within the span of 5-12 feet.
 These trays are chosen because they protect against electromagnetic interference.

-3. Wire Mesh Cable Tray: Wire mesh trays, also known as basket cable trays, are made by welding stainless steel wires together, thus forming a basket-like mesh.
+3. Wire Mesh Cable Tray: Wire mesh trays, also known as basket cable trays, are made by welding stainless steel wires together, thus forming a basket-like mesh, and you can easily purchase wire mesh online for various uses.
 These trays are primarily used for low voltage applications relating to telecommunications and fibre-optics.
 They have a short support span of 4-8 feet.

 4. Channel Cable Tray: Channel cable trays are preferred in situations wherein the cables exit through the ventilation openings, and the cable channels experience vibrations.
 They are also used in installations where a limited number of trays are required.
 Channel cable trays offer economic support for cable drops and have a long service life.
 These trays are used for applications within the span of 5-10 feet.